jefcooper/fem-art-gallery/README.md

 - Testing on Safari, word wrapping is different for my hero title text.
 The before is not breaking at the desired spot.
 Am using white-space: pre-line to explicitly set.
 Since this doesn't work, changing to use a fixed pixel width on the title to get the desired break.
 - Moved to having a build toolchain rather than bare files.
 - Was previously using Github pages pointing to the root of my git repo.
 Migrated to using a Github action workflow and deploying from a 'dist' directory created in an explicit build step.
+- Refactored multiple css files (3 of them) to a Sass 7-1 architecture structure and include only one main.scss in both pages.
+- Changed from using leaflet from a CDN to installing leaflet as an npm dependency and packaging in my dist through vite.

 ### Github Actions Workflow